Code-Institute-Submissions/Munchkin-Megan/README.md

 In the first few days, I had a confidence crisis in my ability, that stopped me from getting the project off the ground.
 I relied on previous mini projects to help build the bones of my site as I was unsure of where to start.
 Although this code is not my own, the site would not be the same without it.
-Allowing myself time to re-visit previous instructional videos gave me the ability to fully understand the code I was using and altering.
-I now feel more confident in my abilities, and feel that I can create godd, clean code of my own moving forwards.
+Allowing myself time to re-visit previous instructional videos gave me the ability to fully understand the code I was utilising and altering.
+I am now more confident in my abilities, and feel that I can create good, clean code of my own moving forwards.